ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/09-refactor-code-part-2.md

 - `javascript` (base cases with JavaScript files)
 - `typescript` (base cases with TypeScript files)

-The `javascript` and `typescript` projects will cover different entity types, but they won't cover _all_ because we already have a good acceptance test and will later write unit tests.
-To create the projects, please cherry-pick the commit `chore: Added fixtures (rename-tests)` from [my solution repo](https://github.com/ijlee2/ember-codemod-rename-test-modules/commits/main).
+The `javascript` and `typescript` projects will cover different entity types, but they won't cover _all_ because we already have a good acceptance test and will write unit tests.
+To create the 3 projects, please cherry-pick the commit `chore: Added fixtures (rename-tests)` from [my solution repo](https://github.com/ijlee2/ember-codemod-rename-test-modules/commits/main).

 ```sh
 git remote add solution git@github.com:ijlee2/ember-codemod-rename-test-modules.git